-- b. mentor his or her assigned PPO and facilitate the proper field performance.

-- c. teach by example, emphasizing procedural justice, de-escalation, impartial policing, and community policing.

-- d. review and ensure that his or her assigned PPO completes all mandatory eLearning, including the monthly updated Department directives in the eLearning system.

-- e. evaluate the performance of the PPO using the guiding principles of procedural justice, de-escalation, impartial policing, and positive community engagement and using the key performance characteristics as delineated within the Daily Observation Report (DOR).
+- e. evaluate the performance of the PPO using the guiding principles of procedural justice, de-escalation, impartial policing, and positive community engagement, as well as the use of force in accordance with sanctity of life, current law, and policy while using the key performance characteristics as delineated within the Daily Observation Report (DOR).
 These key performance characteristics include:

-- (1) vehicle operation.
+- (1) vehicle operation

-- (2) written communication.
+- (2) written communication

-- (3) verbal communication.
+- (3) verbal communication

-- (4) community interaction.
+- (4) community interaction

-- (5) patrol procedures.
+- (5) patrol procedures

-- (6) arrest procedures.
+- (6) arrest procedures

-- (7) traffic enforcement.
+- (7) traffic enforcement

-- (8) physical skills and force.
+- (8) physical skills and force

-- (9) criminal laws and policy.
+- (9) criminal laws and policy

 - (10) demeanor and attitude.

 - f. complete a DOR for each tour worked with a PPO on field training except the last day of each cycle.
 If it is the last day of the cycle, annotate the last day's notes on the Cycle Summary Report (CSR) or Final Summary Report (FSR).

+- g. at the end of a PPO's first and second training cycles, complete a Cycle Summary Report indicating whether the PPO demonstrated the required minimum competency in each key performance characteristics.

+- h. at the end of a PPO's third training cycle, complete a Final Summary Report indicating whether the PPO demonstrated the required minimum competency in each key performance characteristics.

+- i. complete DORs, CSRs, FSRs, and Remedial Summary Reports (RSRs) no later than the next tour of duty.
+If the FTO is going on his or her scheduled RDO, furlough, or use of discretionary time, then the reports must be completed by the end of the tour of duty.